dddrrreee/cs140e-24win/labs/14-ss-equiv-deux/README.md

 ## Equivalance checking finale.

 <p align="center">
   <img src="images/pi-threads.jpg" width="700" />
 </p>

+***NOTE: There is now a complete working copy in `code-complete-staff`.
+You should be able to just "make check" etc here and copy your files over.***

 By the end of the lab we will verify that the state switching assembly you wrote in the last lab is correct by: